jhkrug/jhkrug.github.io/_posts/2017-01-17-retirement_slope.md

 	* Being an early adopter for Alma, the third institution, I believe, to go live in the world.

-	* As it's first coordinator and with the help of the rest of the volunteers I got the [IGeLU](http://igelu.org/)/[ELUNA](http://el-una.org/) Analytics SIWG started.
+	* As its first coordinator and with the help of the rest of the volunteers I got the [IGeLU](http://igelu.org/)/[ELUNA](http://el-una.org/) Analytics SIWG started.